Al Gomes: Big Noise

 In 2010, Gomes produced and co-wrote all of the tracks on pop singer Derek Carvalho's debut CD, Simple As That.

-In 2013, The Beach Boys hired Gomes (along with his partner Connie Watrous) to run the successful publicity campaign that won them their first Grammy Award for 'Best Historical Recording' for their box set The Smile Sessions.
+In 2013, The Beach Boys hired Gomes (along with his partner Connie Watrous) to run the successful publicity campaign that won the band their first Grammy Award for 'Best Historical Recording' for their box set The Smile Sessions.
 In the Rock and Roll Hall of Famers' 50-year career, The Beach Boys had never won a Grammy Award from the voting members of The Recording Academy.
 That all changed on February 10, 2013 at the 55th Annual celebration.
 Beach Boys' founder Brian Wilson and box set producers Alan Boyd and Dennis Wolfe accepted their Grammy Awards with words of thanks to The Beach Boys, extended family, and Gomes.
 The New York Times declared, "The Drought is Over!"

 On August 9, 2017, Gomes and Watrous conceived, produced and MC'd a commemoration ceremony on-stage with The Beach Boys which honored the 40th Anniversary of the band performing for the largest concert audience ever assembled in the history of the State of Rhode Island - over 40,000 fans on September 2, 1977 at the Narragansett Park Race Track in Pawtucket, RI.
 Gomes and Watrous were also successful in getting the stretch of street where the concert stage stood forever renamed as 'Beach Boys Way.'

-In 2016, Gomes was inducted into the Rhode Island College Hall of Fame / Alumni Honor Roll.
+Gomes was inducted into the Rhode Island College Hall of Fame / Alumni Honor Roll in 2016.

+In 2023, Gomes and Watrous, along with two-time Emmy Award Nominee Tim Labonte, ran the For Your Consideration strategic and outreach campaign that helped acclaimed actress Viola Davis win her Grammy Award for Best Audio Book, Narration & Storytelling Recording for the narration of her autobiography 'Finding Me.'
+This Grammy Award win gave Davis the prestigious status of EGOT, having won an Emmy, Grammy, Oscar, and Tony Award, making her one of only a few creative artists in history to achieve this honor.
+This was Gomes' sixth Grammy Award win for one of his artists that includes The Beach Boys, Gregory Porter, Ricky Kej and Wouter Kellerman, and Bill Harley.